NOTICE OF VIOLATION for November and December of 2024.

 - We have changed our billing service and the ways we accept payments.
 During the transition to the new billing system, we are providing continued office hours at our Sarepta Water Office.
-We closed the drop box but due to people complaining about closing the box the board decided to open the drop box.
-If you decide to use the drop box, please be aware that it will only be sent to the billing office once a week to be posted to your account.
-Box will open Monday, November 4, 2024.
+The drop box is still available but if you decide to use the drop box, please be aware that it will only be sent to the billing office once or twice a week to be posted to your account so if you feel that it is not being posted in a timely manner, then please use our PO Box 1527, Minden, LA 71058.

 - The Billing Office is open Monday – Friday from 9:00am to 2:00pm and can be reached at 318-377-6138 or 318-745-3498